georgeyord/dockerfiles/compose/reverse-proxy/README.md

-Nginx server used as Proxypass in Docker container using [Fig](http://www.fig.sh)
+Nginx server used as Proxypass in Docker container using docker-compose
 =====================================================

 ## Quick Start
- * `fig up -d` to run proxy in the background
+ * `docker-compose up -d` to run proxy in the background
  * Check the produced file in `conf/default`

 ## Features